treeverse/lakeFS/docs/integrations/spark.md

 Similarly, properties defining lakeFS credentials should be configured in secure site files, not on the command line or inlined in code where they might be exposed.
 {: .note}

+## Two-tiered Spark support

+lakeFS support in Spark has two tiers:

+* Access lakeFS using the S3A gateway.
+* Access lakeFS using the lakeFS-specific Hadoop FileSystem.

+Using the S3A gateway is easier to configure and may be more suitable for legacy or small-scale applications.
+Using the lakeFS FileSystem requires somewhat more complex configuration, but offers greatly increased performance.

 ## Access lakeFS using the S3A gateway